thaafei/capstone-sfw2026/.github/ISSUE_TEMPLATE/team_meet.md

 ---
 name: Team Meeting
 about: Create an agenda for team meetings and track details.
-title: 'Team Meeting - Date'
+title: Team Meeting - Date
-labels: 'meeting'
+labels: ''
 assignees: ''

 ---